6: Submit a Letter of Intent

 - The LOI should include an expiration date so you don’t have an open-ended commitment.

-The purchase price normally includes the following assets:
+Included Assets – The purchase price usually includes the following assets:

 - Furniture, fixtures, equipment, vehicles, and all other hard assets used in the business